 by the master planners and establishment of the day.

-The rejection, due to fierce protest, and the
+The blocking of the plan, due to fierce protest, and

-great city, one admired elsewhere in North America.
+Vancouver a great city, one admired elsewhere in North

 Move forward, now, to today’s mega development